dimsmol/npgt/README.md

 * executeQuery(query, rowHandler, cb) - executes query, then iterates results calling rowHandler(row) on every row if rowHandler is not null, cb result is query result structure (see below)
 * forEach(query, rowHandler, cb) - alias for executeQuery()

-Regarding ctx:
+## QueryCtx

+An object, storing query context.

-* ctx is an object with following properties and methods:
+Properties and methods:

 * query - query object reference
 * data - current data
 * result - result as returned by pg, only available on transformResult() and cb() call
 * error(err) - sets execution error, data processing will be stopped, error provided will be passed to cb()
+* hasError() - true if error() was called before with err != null
 * getError() - gets current execution error

 ## Query result structure